DC/OS comes with several tools relevant for application debugging:

 - Mesos Agent Logs

 In DC/OS, there are multiple options for accessing any of these logs: the DC/OS web interface the DC/OS CLI, or HTTP endpoints.
 Moreover, DC/OS rotate logs by default to prevent utilizing all available disk space.

 Note: Need a scalable way to manage and search your logs?
 It could be worth building an ELK stack for log aggregation and filtering.

 Sometimes it can help to increase the level of detail written to a log temporarily to obtain more detailed troubleshooting information for debugging.
 For most components, this can be done by accessing an endpoint.
 For example, if you want to increase the log level of a Mesos Agent for 5 minutes after the server receives the API call, you could follow something like this simple two-step process:

 Task/application logs are often helpful in understanding the state of the problematic application.
 By default, applications logs are written (together with execution logs) to the

-STDOUT files in the task workdirectory.
-When looking at the task in the DC/OS GUI, you can just simply view the logs as shown below.
+STDOUT files in the task work directory.
+When looking at the task in the DC/OS web interface, you can just simply view the logs as shown below.